 Named after a revolutionary war veteran, James Blair, this little town is also known as the City of Mountains.
 The popularity of Blairsville, GA can be credited to its proximity to many other destinations in North Georgia.
 This includes numerous hiking and camping spots.

-Some of the most popular activities to be found in and around Blairsville include visiting Helton Creek Falls, tasting wine at the Odom Springs Vineyard, going on a horse riding tour, and paddle-boarding.
+Some of the most popular activities to be found in and around Blairsville include visiting Helton Creek Falls, tasting wine at the Odom Springs Vineyard, going on a horse riding tour, and paddleboarding.
+Also, be sure to pay a visit to some of the amazing restaurants that are in Blairsville before you leave town.

 The little town of Ellijay is located in the heart of Gilmer County and is just south of Blue Ridge, GA.
 It offers some great scenic views for visitors who are spending some time in the North Georgia Mountains.